folakangil78/machine-learning/classification/README.md

 * Fixed random seed for reproducibility
 * No overlap between sets

-All preprocessing steps (cleaning, scaling, PCA, encoding were:
+All preprocessing steps (cleaning, scaling, PCA, encoding) were:
-> **Fit exclusively on training data and then applied to test data** This prevented leakage and avoided artifically inflated performance estimates.
+> **Fit exclusively on training data and then applied to test data**

+This prevented leakage and avoided artificially inflated performance estimates.

 ---